William Beecher

 17. Census in 1900 in Topeka, Shawnee, KS.
 5 The 1900 census recorded renting at 123 Railroad Street: Ruben A. Bucker [sic, as indexed by census taker], house painter, 36, born Mar 1864 in Ohio.
 HIs parents were born in Pennsylvania.
 With him is his wife of 2 years, Fanny, dressmaker, born Mar 1852 in Louisiana by parents born in New York.
 She had previouisly been married since the census columns state she had birthed 8 children and 6 were alive in 1900.

 18. Residence: Topeka City Directory: Beecher, Reuben, painter, res.
-122 W. Curtis st. in 1902 in Topeka, Shawnee, KS.
+122 W. Curtis st. In 1902 in Topeka, Shawnee, KS.
 18 Beecher, Jerry, carpenter, res.
 1219 E. Tenth ave.

 Beecher, Reuben, painter, res.
 122 W. Curtis st.